 The motor preformance of the Kia is in general fairly good.
-And also the weight of the Lunar with a User Payload (123 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Lunar with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is pretty good.

 Flat roads